Classic Shrimp Cocktail

 Equipment

-• Thermometer safe for hot oil
+• Probe or candy thermometer safe for use with hot oil

 Ingredients